appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/jira-comment.md

 ## Prerequisites

-There is no mandatory sequence for the use of this component.
-It depends on your business decision which step to use before or after in your workflow.
+There are no prerequisites required before using the **Jira Comment** step.

 :::caution